Bridging Divides Call for Proposals

 Eligibility

-All faculty members (tenured or tenure-track) and postdoctoral fellows at UBC-V and UBC-O are eligible to apply as primary applicants or co-applicants.
-Postdoctoral fellows must specify a faculty (tenured or tenure-track) sponsor as co-applicant who will ensure project completion.
+The primary applicant must be currently appointed as a faculty member (tenured or tenure-track) or postdoctoral fellow at UBC-V or UBC-O. All such faculty members and postdoctoral fellows are eligible to apply as primary applicants or co-applicants.
+Postdoctoral fellows must specify a tenured or tenure-track faculty sponsor, appointed at UBC-V or UBC-O, as co-applicant who will ensure project completion.

 All primary applicants and co-applicants must be affiliated with CMS at the time of application.